Two popular science centers bring deep-sea adventures to the Balboa Fun Zone and beyond.

 When you’ve studied the SS Republic and other ships on display, test your shipwreck knowledge at the Maritime Memory Match game: Pair images of ships with the salvaged treasures discovered at their wreckage sites.

 An Ocean Lab just outside the exhibit features two touch tanks, putting marine creatures at kids fingertips; a station for learning to tie sailor knots; a botany display.

-For a truly wild ocean experience, check out Discover Cube’s “main club” activities and summer camps, and visit our local sea lions aboard a 45-foot education vessel, learn about wildlife on Newport’s Back Bay, and much more. discoverycube.org/oc
+For a truly wild ocean experience, check out Discover Cube’s “main club” activities and summer camps, and visit our local sea lions aboard a 45-foot education vessel, learn about wildlife on Newport’s Back Bay, and much more.
+Discovery cube.

 Written by Ashley Breeding is a full-time magazine editor and freelance writer.
-Splitting her time between Palm Springs and Orange County, Calif., she covers feature stories, fitness & outdoors, architecture & design, fashion, health & beauty.
+Splitting her time between Palm Springs and Orange County, Calif., she covers feature stories, fitness and outdoors, architecture and design, fashion, health and beauty.